gleam-lang/website/cheatsheets/gleam-for-python-users.md

 Some notes for Python:

 - `==` is by default comparing by value:

   - scalars will have their value compared
     - the only type cast will be for `0` and `1` that will be coerced to `False` and `True` respectively
   - variables that point to the same object will be equal with `==`

-- two objects with the same members values won't be equal
+- two objects with the same members values won't be equal:

   - no structural equality, _unless_ the `__eq__` operator is redefined.